Q: What is AWS RoboMaker simulation?

 A: Restarting a simulation job is used for quick iteration test and the updated simulation job runs on the same infrastructure resources provisioned and managed by RoboMaker.
 Cloning a simulation job uses the same configurations of the existing job to create a new job.
 It triggers infrastructure resource provisioning and configuration behind the scenes, which might take a few minutes.

-Q: Why do I need to provide an IAM role in a simulation job?
+Q: Why do I need to provide an AWS AWS Identity and Access Management (IAM) role in a simulation job?

 A: The IAM role provides RoboMaker simulation access to the resources you specified in your simulation job.
 For example, your S3 bucket for RoboMaker to write simulation logs into.

 Q: What is simulation duration?